Posted: 1/18/2020 | January 18th, 2020

 Book Your Accommodation

-You can book your hostel with Hostelworld.
-If you want to stay somewhere other than a hostel, use Booking.com, as it consistently returns the cheapest rates for guesthouses and cheap hotels.
-(Here are my favorite hostels in Europe if you need any suggestions.)
+You can book your hostel with Hostelworld as they have the largest inventory.
+If you want to stay somewher eother than a hotel, use Booking.com, as they consistently return the cheapest rates for guesthouses and cheap hotels.

 Don’t Forget Travel Insurance

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it, as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are:

 Looking for the best companies to save money with?

 Check out my resource page for the best companies to use when you travel!
 I list all the ones I use to save money when I travel — and I think they will help you too!

 Looking for more information on visiting Seattle?